cobwebos/docs/articles/cognitive-services/LUIS/Create-new-app.md

     >[!NOTE]
     >The culture cannot be changed once the application is created.

 LUIS creates the TravelAgent app and opens its main page which looks like the following screen.
 Use the navigation links in the left panel to move through your app pages to define data and work on your app.

+![TravelAgent app created and Opened](./Images/AppCreated_Opened.JPG)

+## <a name="next-steps"></a>Next steps

 Your first task in the app is to add intents.
 For more info on how to add intents, see [Add intents](Add-intents.md).

-![TravelAgent app created and Opened](./Images/AppCreated_Opened.JPG)